-Although at Lush, we only use recycled and recycleable paper bags, we are still required by law to implement the charge in Wales, Northern Ireland and now Scotland.
-We will be donating the Scottish tax proceeds to a worthy cause; Reforesting Scotland, a group dedicated to promoting ecological and sociological change in Scotland, implementing change through projects that aim to regenerate Scotland’s land and forests.
-You can read more about what they do here.
+Although at Lush, we only use recycled and recyclable paper bags, we are still required by law to implement the charge in Wales, Northern Ireland and now Scotland.
+Previously we donated the Scottish tax proceeds to Reforesting Scotland, but since 2019 the money has gone to Transform Scotland, the national alliance for sustainable transport.
+Transform Scotland campaign for cycling, walking and public transport as people-friendly alternatives to private car use You can read more about what they do here.

 In Wales we are donating the proceeds of the carrier bag levy to the Centre for Alternative Technology in Machynlleth, where they demonstrate practical solutions for sustainability.
 In Northern Ireland, all proceeds from the bag levy go towards a government scheme, and the money is then allocated to various local projects promoting environmental sustainability.